XanaduAI/strawberryfields/doc/tutorials/tutorial_machine_learning.rst

 .. rubric:: Footnotes

-.. [#] Note that certain operations -- in particular, measurements --  may not have gradients defined within Tensorflow.
+.. [#] Note that certain operations---in particular, measurements---may not have gradients defined within Tensorflow.
 When optimizing via gradient descent, we must be careful to define a circuit which is end-to-end differentiable.

 .. [#] Note that :code:`batch_size` should not be set to 1.
 Instead, use ``batch_size=None``, or just omit the ``batch_size`` argument.